Clinton Engineer Works: Electric power

 Despite protests from TVA that it was unnecessary, the Manhattan District built a coal-fired power plant at K-25 with eight 25,000 KW generators.
 Steam generated from the K-25 power plant was subsequently used by S-50.
 Additional power lines were laid from the TVA hydroelectric plants at Norris Dam and Watts Bar Dam, and the Clinton Engineer Works was given its own electrical substations at K-25 and K-27.
 By 1945, power sources were capable of supplying Oak Ridge with up to 310,000 KW, of which 200,000 KW was earmarked for Y-12, 80,000 KW for K-25, 23,000 KW for the township, 6,000 KW for S-50 and 1,000 KW for X-10.
 Peak demand occurred in August 1945, when all the facilities were running.
 The peak load was 298,800 KW on 1 September.

-The 235,000 KVA steam plant was required for reliability; in 1953-55 a rat shorting out a transformer at CEW resulted in a complete loss of load and of several weeks of production.
+The 235,000 KW steam plant was required for reliability; in 1953-55 a rat shorting out a transformer at CEW resulted in a complete loss of load and of several weeks of production.
 The plant could supply up to five different frequencies, although it was found that variable frequency was not necessary.
-J. A. Jones built the plant and the gaseous diffusion plant.
-The site was cleared in June 1943, steam was available from one boiler in March 1944 and in April 15,000 KVA was available from the first turbine generator.
+J.A.
+Jones Construction built the plant and the gaseous diffusion plant.
+The site was cleared in June 1943, steam was available from one boiler in March 1944 and in April 15,000 KW was available from the first turbine generator.
 The plant was the largest single block of steam power built at one time, and with completion in January 1945 in record time.